WebAssembly/component-model/design/mvp/CanonicalABI.md

 Additional sync-/async-specialized mutable state is added by the `AsyncTask` and `AsyncSubtask` subclasses.

-The `Task` class and its subclasses depend on the following three enums:
+The `Task` class and its subclasses depend on the following type definitions:
 ```python
 class AsyncCallState(IntEnum):
   STARTING = 0